The Future of ETFs or Too Quant-Heavy for the Average Investor?

 What these newly created dynamically adjusted multi-factors ETFs do is shift between factors over the economic cycle.
 Since different factors are known to perform better in certain economic environments, these ETFs can capture this and deliver excess returns based on this phenomenon.
 For instance, when the economy is recovering and extending into an expansion period, size and value factors play the best.
 When the economy begins to slow down, volatility and quality factors lead to excess returns.
 And when this slow down leads to a contraction, momentum strategies can be added to the volatility and quality factors which add value.
 So if the fund can front run business cycles with some accuracy, then shifting a portfolio to companies with different factor weighs over time can be beneficial.

 Oppenheimer, PIMCO and others in this space hope that these ETFs will deliver a significant portion of the alpha that active fund managers typically had to put the leg work in to generate, at a fraction of the cost.
-According to Mo Haghbin, Head of Beta Solutions Product at Oppenheimer Funds notes that with technological advancements, what used to cost an active manager a ton of time and money in research to find out about a company is now just a click away with technological advances.
-“We have come to a point in time where we can offer the same alpha that active managers worked for yet now in an algorithmic rules-based way.
-Dynamically adjusted multifactor ETFs are just an efficient way for investors to access historical drivers of performance but in a rules based and cost effective way.
+Mo Haghbin, Head of Beta Solutions Product at Oppenheimer Funds notes that with technological advancements, what used to require a significant amount of time and money from active managers is now just a click away.
+“We are now at a point where we can combine many of the benefits of active management while maintaining the desired features of indexation.
+Dynamic multifactor ETFs are an efficient way for investors to access historical drivers of performance but in a rules based and cost effective way.
 What is unique about the approach is it unshackles investors from the traditional style box and allows the portfolio to adapt to changing market conditions.”

 But, of course numerous questions still remain about the complexity of these products and how appropriate they are for retail investors.
 First off, the question of what becomes the appropriate benchmark to compare performance too is a big unanswered question.
 Oppenheimer, for instance, states that for their Russell 1000 Dynamic Multifactor ETF (OMFL) they use a custom version of the Russell 1000 which is not market cap weighted, but does have dynamic weights over business cycles.
 One has to question that if investors cannot fully understand the benchmark that is being constructed, does this leave room for managers to manipulate things and overstate their performance relative to the benchmark of their choosing?